sun-li/vim/README.md

     ,w           : Change current window to a new tab ,SPACE       : Remove searching highlight results

+    ,1 : Single window
+    ,2 : Dual window
+    ,sh : New window on left
+    ,sl : New windwo on rught
+    ,sk : New window on top
+    ,sj : New window on bottom

     ,ss          : Toggle spell checking
     ,sc          : Correct spell error
     ,sa          : Add current word to dictionary